If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 Facebook: Broad Reach, Mature Audience

-Facebook still boasts one of the largest user bases, especially among users aged 30 and up.
-It’s the go-to platform for reaching homeowners, parents, professionals, and older decision-makers.
-If your product or service appeals to a broad demographic — or skews older — Facebook’s reach is hard to beat.
+Facebook ads for businesses are ideal when targeting users aged 30 and up.
+Facebook is the go-to platform for reaching homeowners, parents, professionals, and older decision-makers.
+However, if your product or service appeals to a broad demographic or skews older, Facebook’s reach is hard to beat.

 Ideal for: